 On top of the page, small charts monitor the size, offers and polls of the selected queue in real-time.
 The X-axis of all the charts shows the current system time.
-To open a chart as a separate dialog, click on the right of each chart.
+To open a chart as a separate dialog, click on the w button placed at the top right of each chart.
 The monitoring charts below are available:

-- Size: Monitors the size of the queue.
-Y-axis is the entry count (should be multiplied by 1000). - Offers: Monitors the offers sent to the selected queue.
+- Items: Monitors the size of the queue.
+Y-axis is the entry count. - Offers: Monitors the offers sent to the selected queue.
 Y-axis is the offer count. - Polls: Monitors the polls sent to the selected queue.
 Y-axis is the poll count.